;

 Confluence

 Before we started writing the stories in Jira, we ran several trials and definitions that were fully documented at the conference.
 You might ask why we kept this as a reference.
 Mostly because our team was growing or using freelancers, we needed to keep a track record of all the changes reflecting development.
-Therefore, whoever joint has visibility of why we made certain decisions was more important than what gas happened yesterday.
+Therefore, whoever joins has visibility of why we made certain decisions was more important than what happened yesterday.

-For more details, please visit the cucumber documentation or reach out to Design at Scale™ – Community(↘︎Link).
+For more details, please visit the Cucumber documentation or reach out to Design at Scale™ – Community(↘︎Link).

 Happy scaling through design!